ZZAZZ's Fools2019—Pwnage 3

 This certainly did help, as the ETA dropped to a measly 42 years and a half.
 But we needed to go deeper, which would probably require reasoning on the algorithm—but this is still quite obtuse, maybe it could be simplified somehow?
 That I could do by hand, but compilers like GCC tend to be designed to do that in my stead, so why bother?

-objdump -M intel -d bruter
+objdump bruter --disassemble=main -M intel --no-show-raw-insn

 (snipped to the main loop for your convenience, and without the printf